aalimzhanov/SheepyTime/README.md

 Display num of player's zzzs on the tile when you land on it

-Don't push TurnManager onto the class repo.
+Don't push TurnManager, TimeParser and Spider onto the class repo.

 Add rulebook?